Manage GCP Cloud Tasks Queue IAM Bindings

 Can I use QueueIamPolicy with QueueIamBinding or QueueIamMember?

-No, gcp.cloudtasks.QueueIamPolicy cannot be used with gcp.cloudtasks.QueueIamBinding or gcp.cloudtasks.QueueIamMember because they will conflict over policy management.
+No, gcp.cloudtasks.QueueIamPolicy cannot be used with gcp.cloudtasks.QueueIamBinding or gcp.cloudtasks.QueueIamMember because they will conflict over the policy.

 Can I use QueueIamBinding and QueueIamMember together?